reillo/laravel-tblist/README.md

     // set per page drop down selection (default '1,5,10,25,50,100,250')
     // accepts string separated by comma or an array of item
-    // you can insert all string to select all item.
+    // you can insert 'all' string without quotes to select all item.
-    // public $perPageSelection = '1,5,10,25,50,100,250';
+    // public $perPageSelection = 'all,1,5,10,25,50,100,250';

-    // if option column_checkable is set to true, then then checkbox
+    // if option column_checkable is set to true, then this will be
-    // it will generate will be use the value of this property as
+    // use as the name of the checkbox input
-    // input name.
     // Note! it will automatically be suffixed with open and close bracket
-    //       to specific multiple selection or array
+    //       as multiple checkbox selection
     // (default check_item)
     // public $cbName = "check_item";

     // if option advance_shortcut is set to true, then this property will
     // be used.
-The pagination jump descripancy from current page.
+The pagination will jump into from current page.
     // public $pageJump = 10;

     function __construct()
     {
-        // set the database main table name we want to display (i.e users, posts)
+        // set the database main table name we want to display without
+        // prefix (i.e users, posts)
         $this->table = 'users';

         // set the database main table id (i.e post_id, default is id).
+        // will be use to set the checkbox in each result rows.
         // $this->tableId = 'user_id';

         // override default support